Published

 Program Agenda

-The 2024 program will span over two weeks, featuring activities in Washington, DC; Charlottesville, Virginia; and Williamsburg, Virginia.
+The 2025 program will span over two weeks, featuring activities in Washington, DC and Charlottesville, Virginia.

 Teaching methods will emphasize interactive exercises, case studies, simulations and experiential learning.